S2-group/robot-runner/README.md

 The user has many options available as to **where** to **define** the **experiment**, provided natively by ROS.
 The user can, for example, define a node which manipulates a **basic client** on the ROS device.
 This node can be programmed in **any language** supported by the **ROS library**, and this **node** and the **basic client** can be launched from a **launch file**.
 This launch file can then be given to robot-runner in the **config.json**, resulting in robot-runner launching that specified launch file each run of the experiment.

-However, when the node is programmed in **Python** it can also be **kept** from the **launch file** and directly specified to robot-runner as the run script.
+When the node is programmed in **Python** it can also be **kept** from the **launch file** and directly specified to robot-runner as the run script.
 This can be done by giving the path to the file in the **config.json** under the **run_script** field.
 This option has the advantage that **arguments** can be passed to the run script, these can also be specified in the **config.json**.

 It also offers the user the capability of doing additional logic, before launching the **actual** experiment definition.
 This actual definition could be spawned from the run_script specified to robot-runner.

-**Concrete scenario:** when the user runs a native experiment, the experiment can be defined on the (simulated) ROS device as its behavior.
-However, this moves the variability of experiment definitions to the (simulated) ROS device instead of the remote PC.
+**Concrete scenario:** when the user runs an experiment, the experiment can be defined on the ROS device as its behavior.
+This moves the variability of experiment definitions to the ROS device instead of the remote PC.
 Instead, the user could choose to develop one client, which can be manipulated by any other ROS node.
 This node, or these nodes, as specified in a Python file are then considered to be the run script.
 This script can then be specified to robot-runner.
 To run different experiments, the user would then only need to specify different run scripts; moving the **added memory** and **changing of experiments** (*changing config files*) to the **remote PC** instead of the (simulated) ROS device.

 #### timed or programmatic stop